SayBuild.com

 If you moving into a Homeowners Association, you might want to check with the Association on your building plans.

 Some Associations may impose design specifications on your construction.
+You may need to have a variance or approval from the homeowner's association.

 Pay particular attention if your construction is situated in a historic section.